-Another beautiful creamy paint color.
-Similarly to Simply White, artificial light will bring out more of the yellow tones.
-But don't let that scare you off!
+Another beautiful creamy paint color is BM Navajo White, Similarly to Simply White, artificial light will bring out more of the yellow tones.
+But don’t let that scare you off!

 This is a wonderful warm white paint color that can serve as the perfect neutral backdrop for an entire home.
 It works particularly well in a more traditional home, filled with warm wood tones.

-Beige is having a moment again in 2021, and I'm happy to see this popular color from the last decade making a resurgence.
+Beige and tan paint colors are having a moment again in 2024, and I’m happy to see this popular color from the last decade making a resurgence.